 Remember, it’s futile for parents to get frustrated or angry with young children who have a lot to learn about their feelings.
 By modeling patience, you will teach your child how to maintain their cool even in a frustrating situation.
 Separate your child’s actions from their emotions and them as people.

-To respond effectively to overly aggressive behavior in children we need to have some ideas about what may have triggered an outburst.
-Anger may be a defense to avoid painful feelings; it may be associated with failure, low self-esteem, and feelings of isolation; or it may be related to anxiety about situations over which the child has no control.
+To respond effectively to overly aggressive behavior in your child, we need to have some ideas about what may have triggered an outburst in the first place.
+Anger may be a defense to avoid painful feelings.
+You may notice that your child or teen feels unmotivated, lacks self-esteem, and feels isolated, or they may show anxiety about situations beyond their control.

-Angry defiance may also be associated with feelings of dependency, and anger may be associated with sadness and depression.
-In childhood, anger and sadness are very close to one another, and it is important to remember that much of what an adult experiences as sadness is expressed by a child as anger.
+Angry defiance may also be associated with feelings of inadequacy, and anger itself may be related to sadness and depression.
+In childhood, anger and sadness are very close to one another.
+Another important point to remember is that many of the same feelings that an adult demonstrates as sadness are expressed by children as anger.

 Before we look at specific ways to manage aggressive and angry outbursts, several points should be highlighted:

 - We should distinguish between anger and aggression in our children.
 Anger is a temporary emotional state caused by frustration; aggression is often an attempt to hurt a person or to destroy property.